saintmac/vyte-api-v2-doc/docs/guides/use-team-admin-notifications.md

 # Use team admins notifications
+Vyte provide powerful API to create and manage different teams, some examples you can find in our [Guide](/guides/setup-team-booking) and [Reference](/reference/teams).
+Here we are going to talk about team admin notifications settings.

 Team admins notifications help to set up email notifications for different event changes.
 It uses following preferences: